MediScribe/docjet-mobile/mock_api_server/README.md

    - Always validate against httpbin.org first if something fails
    - Use `LogInterceptor` with Dio to see exact request/response details
    - Compare working curl requests with failing Dio requests

+5. **WARNING: Persistent 400 Errors in Flutter Tests?
+CHECK YOUR BINDING!**
+   - If your integration tests using `flutter test` consistently fail with 400 Bad Request errors (even against httpbin.org or when curl works), **check if your test setup calls `TestWidgetsFlutterBinding.ensureInitialized()`**.
+This binding replaces the standard `HttpClient` with a test version that **blocks all real network requests** and returns 400 status codes.
+   - **SOLUTION**: For integration tests that require *real* network interaction (like hitting this mock server), **DO NOT** use `TestWidgetsFlutterBinding.ensureInitialized()`.
+If you need a binding (e.g., for plugins or Hive setup outside a pure widget test), ensure it's appropriate for integration testing or remove it if unnecessary for the specific test suite.

 ## Debugging